Anticoagulants are medicines that prevent blood clots from forming and existing clots from growing bigger.

 Warfarin: You will take 1 or more tablets once a day, usually in the evening.
 The dose will be adjusted depending on blood test results (see below) and you will be given written instructions about how many tablets to take each day.

 Dabigatran: You will take 1 dabigatran capsule twice a day.

 Rivaroxaban: You will take 1 rivaroxaban tablet once a day.

 Will I need regular blood tests?

-Warfarin: For the first few weeks and months, you will need frequent blood tests.
+Warfarin: For the first few weeks and months, you will need frequent blood tests so your doctor can work out the safest dose.
 After that, most people need to have blood tests every 1–2 months.
 Some people will need blood tests more or less often than this, and some people are able to test their blood themselves or at a community pharmacy.

 Dabigatran: When you first start taking dabigatran, you will need blood tests to check how well your kidneys and liver are working.
 No regular blood testing to check the level of dabigatran is needed, but you may need to have occasional tests to check your kidneys and liver.